 - Facsimile copies created on a standard copy machine cost 15 cents per page, the initial 10 copies are free.

-- Requests are generally limited to 200 pages of material.
+- Requests are generally limited to 200 pages of material or 1 hour of staff time.
 Larger requests, if granted, will incur an additional labor charge of $15 per hour of staff time, plus duplication charges.

 - Color copies and certain oversized documents may sometimes be reproduced though other campus facilities or outside vendors and require special permission and arrangements.
 Only Center staff may transport documents to another facility.